bharadwajsanket/VYOM/docs/SYNTAX.md

 - Variable names must start with a letter or `_`
 - May contain letters, digits, `_`
 - `A` and `a` are different variables
-- Invalid identifiers raise errors
+- Invalid identifiers raise runtime errors

 ---